Repo-LB/GraphX3D/README.md

 Rasterizer (Handles Sorting, Clipping, Drawing)

 To see the results download the "Pre_Release" folder and run the .exe file (Windows may popup a warning, the project is not signed)
 I didn't plan for an early release, came up with this demo project in a day for demonstration purpose.
 The controls are quite whacky and need to be worked on but should still allow observation of the progress.
+The clipping process can and should also be highly optimized.

 Forward: W
 Backward: S